 Spotlight on History

-May 28, 2018, marks the 100th anniversary of the birth of Governor John McKeithen (1918-1999).
+This month, we’re continuing our series with Governor John McKeithen (1918-1999).
 McKeithen, a native of Caldwell Parish, served as Louisiana’s 49th Governor from 1964-1972.
 The LDMA contains clips of press conferences from McKeithen’s two gubernatorial terms, as well as multiple interviews with him reminiscing about his time in office.
 Here a few of the highlights:

 In this clip, see Governor McKeithen’s reaction to a Life Magazine report alleging the presence of organized crime in state government.